cloudflare/cloudflare-docs/products/terraform/src/content/advanced-topics/import-cloudflare-resources.md

 <Aside type="note" header="Tip">

-If you run cf-terraforming with `-v` to stdout, we will log the resource ids in Cloudflare which can help with running Terraform `import`.
+If you run cf-terraforming with `-v` to stdout, we will log the resource IDs in Cloudflare, which can help with running Terraform `import`.

 </Aside>